The Cheeky Monkey Media Blog

 This module still needs to be refined a bit as it only supports node pages at present.
 Also, it’s a Drupal 8 module, which a lot of the other tools we recommended don’t support yet.
 So there will be some priorities that will need to be sorted before upgrading to Drupal 8 so you can use this module.

 My guess is that the AMP module will become a “must-install” sometime in the near future.

 These modules are ideal for people who want to try doing their SEO in-house without having a dedicated SEO person.

 We have tried some of these out.
-Our personal conclusion is that that we can get all of the functionality we need out of the modules listed in the first section.
-However, we do know that these modules can be very important if you don’t have an SEO person on-board to guide you.
+Our personal conclusion is that we can get all of the functionality we need out of the modules listed in the first section.
+However, we do know that these modules can be very important if you don’t have an SEO person on board to guide you.

 Yoast SEO for Drupal

 The Yoast SEO for Drupal module lets you select a focus keyword for a page, then it analyzes the page for usage of that keyword.
 It lets you know where you should add it (like in the title tag and H1) and if you’ve used it too many times (i.e. “keyword stuffing”).

 This module is helpful if you’re not sure how to optimize pages.
 Looks like it lists some helpful on-page tactics in the module.
 The only thing I question is that the keyword minimum is 300 words.
 This is great if your goal is to avoid thin content.
 However, if your goal is to rank in search results, then 300 words will likely not see you ranking for anything.

 If you’re an SEO that knows what they are doing, then the Metatag plugin is all that you need.

 Overall it’s helpful for people that need guidance with on-page optimization.
 Keep in mind, however, that it will use up system resources.